 All reports of unethical business conduct are investigated and reported to appropriate levels of management and, as appropriate, the Board's Audit Committee.
 Corrective actions are taken when necessary.

 Our People: One Team.
 One Chesapeake.

-Our employees are Chesapeake's greatest asset, and their energy, passion and skill are the driving force behind any success the company enjoys.
+Our employees are Chesapeake's greatest asset, and their energy, passion and skill are the driving forces behind the company's success.

 Our Workforce At-a-Glance